This post has been updated as of May 2021.

 How often after we’ve sinned, like Adam and Eve, do we “hide” from God (often spiraling into sin for hours, days, and weeks before we come crawling back)?
-How different is our response from God’s invitation to “boldly come to the throne of grace to find mercy and grace to help in time of need” (Heb.
-4:16)?
+How different is our response from God’s invitation to “boldly come to the throne of grace to find mercy and grace to help in time of need” (Hebrews 4:16)?

 If God were to keep us from His presence when we’ve sinned, He’d have cut us off from the very thing we need to overcome sin.
-It is by the Spirit we put to death the deeds of the flesh (Rom.
-8:13), not by our own works, will, or might.
+It is by the Spirit we put to death the deeds of the flesh (Romans 8:13), not by our own works, will, or might.

 Does God keep us at arm’s length when we’ve sinned?
-No. Our High Priest, Jesus, lives to make intercession for us, therefore He is able to save those who draw near to God through Him (Heb.
-7:25).
+No. Our High Priest, Jesus, lives to make intercession for us, therefore He is able to save those who draw near to God through Him (Hebrews 7:25).

-This means when we’ve blown it the worst, the right posture isn’t shame or groveling or hiding from God, but to excitedly run to God with expectation of mercy, help, and life-changing power.
+This means when we’ve blown it the worst, the right posture isn’t shame or groveling or hiding from God, but to excitedly run to God with the expectation of mercy, help, and life-changing power.
 At our worst, Christ intercedes for us and provides unrestricted access to the very lap of love where change happens and freedom is found.

 But to the soul still steeped in shame, though their lips say, “God set me free from sin,” their heart cries, “God, do You still love me after I sin?
 Do You accept me?”
 God must answer that soul’s heart cry first that they may know it is all about Christ and not about them.
-Otherwise they will build a life and ministry on their strength and steal the glory that only belongs to God.
+Otherwise, they will build a life and ministry on their strength and steal the glory that only belongs to God.

 God Has Not Ignored Your Cries